 The levels for the Braille Challenge are:

-- Apprentice: Grade 1 & 2 (contracted or uncontracted)
+- Apprentice: Grade 1 & 2 (uncontracted only)

 - Freshman: Grade 3 & 4